samlatavares/java-testes-unitarios/README.md

 	- ParallelRunner: Contains an example of an implementantion that can be used to run Parallel Tests.

 #### br.ce.servicos
+- Contains all test classes.
+	- CalculadoraMockTest: Contains some examples of how Spy and Mock Annotations works.
+	- CalculadoraTest: Contains the tests of the Calculadora class.
+	- CalculoValorLocacaoTest: Contains the test of the rent calculus.
+	- LocacaoServiceTest

 #### br.ce.servicos.matchers
 - Contains all custom matchers that can be used on the tests asserts.